 Danish police find arm at sea, link it to submarine case

-COPENHAGEN, Denmark (AP) — An arm has been found in the sea south of the Danish capital, close to where investigators have been searching for the body parts of a Swedish journalist who went a trip on a private submarine in August, the Copenhagen police said Tuesday.
+COPENHAGEN, Denmark (AP) — A right arm has been found by divers in the sea south of the Danish capital that could be linked to the case of the dismembered Swedish journalist who disappeared after a trip on a private submarine in August, Copenhagen police said Wednesday.

-Danish inventor Peter Madsen is held on preliminary charges of manslaughter and indecent handling of a corpse for disposing of the body of reporter Kim Wall who he claims he didn’t kill.
-He has said Wall died inside the submarine while he was on deck.
-However, he has acknowledged throwing her body parts into the sea.
+Danish submarine inventor Peter Madsen faces preliminary charges of manslaughter and indecent handling of a corpse for disposing Wall’s body at sea.
+He claims he didn’t kill her and says she died accidentally.
+However, he has admitted dismembering her.

 Madsen and Wall had gone on a trip in Madsen’s private submarine on Aug.
 10. Wall, who was working on a story about Madsen, was last seen aboard the vessel as it left Copenhagen.
-The next day, Madsen — an entrepreneur who dreamed of launching a manned space mission — was rescued from the sinking submarine without Wall.
+The next day, Madsen was rescued from the sinking submarine without Wall.
 Police believe he deliberately sank the vessel.

-Madsen has offered a shifting variety of explanations for Wall’s death.
-Initially, he told authorities he had dropped Wall off on an island several hours after their voyage began.
+Madsen initially told authorities he had dropped Wall off on an island several hours after their voyage began.
 Later, he said she had died in an accident on board and he had “buried” her at sea.

-Her dismembered, naked torso was found on a southern Copenhagen coast in late August and her head, legs and clothes were discovered in plastic bags at sea in October.
-The bags also contained a knife, and heavy metal objects designed to take them to the ocean floor.
-Wall’s arms are still missing.
+Her dismembered, naked torso was found on a southern Copenhagen coast in late August and her head, legs and clothes were discovered in bags at sea in October.
+Heavy metal objects were designed to take them to the ocean floor.

 Madsen has voluntarily accepted extending his pre-trial detention until Dec.
 12.